Sheraton Tripoli Hotel

-The Sheraton Tripoli Hotel is a partially-completed luxury hotel in Libya's capital Tripoli in the Gergarish District.
-It was incomplete when the Libyan Civil War broke out in February 2011.
+The Sheraton Tripoli Hotel is a partially-completed five-star hotel in Libya's capital Tripoli in the Gergarish District.
+It was planned to form the Al-Andalus Tourist Complex.
+Set to become a part of Starwood's Sheraton chain, work on the hotel was underway when the Libyan Civil War broke out in February 2011.
 Construction was halted and the structure has been abandoned.
-It sits directly next to the Four Points by Sheraton Tripoli Hotel.
+The hotel was meant to complement the adjacent Four Points by Sheraton Tripoli, which opened in January 2011, only to shut operations a few months later because of the civil war.
+As of 2021, the Four Points hotel is open but not associated with Marriott International despite still carrying its former name.